What is COLUMVI?

 T cell

 A type of white blood cell.
-T cells are part of the immune system, helping to protect the body from infection and may also help fight cancer.
-A subset, cytotoxic T cells, binds to and kills infected cells and cancer cells.
+T cells are part of the immune system and protect the body from infection.
+They can also help recognize and destroy abnormal cells like cancer cells.

 The link you have selected will take you away from this site to one that is not owned or controlled by Genentech, Inc. Genentech, Inc. makes no representation as to the accuracy of the information contained on sites we do not own or control.
 Genentech does not recommend and does not endorse the content on any third-party websites.
 Your use of third-party websites is at your own risk and subject to the terms and conditions of use for such sites.